 3.2F.1 Develop a center for regional biological analysis.
 This center should provide the resources and support necessary to develop regional analytical tools and to provide analysis needed to support regional efforts such as this program and activities in connection with the Endangered Species Act.
 Personnel for this center should come primarily from the various regional entities involved in these activities, on a limited fellowship basis.
 The mission of the center will be to foster a coordinated and objective approach to development of analytical tools and needed analysis.
 The analytical effort should be closely tied to the Coordinated Information System.
 For this reason, and to provide an administrative structure, the Council recommends that this center be administered through the Pacific States Marine Fisheries Commission.

-National Marine Fisheries Service and the Bonneville Power Administration associated costs to ensure the efficient operation of the center over time.
+National Marine Fisheries Service and the Bonneville Power Administration

 3.2F.2 Jointly provide the funds and resources necessary for the development and operation of the center for biological analysis described in Section 3.2F.1.
-Develop a procedure for sharing the